sandro/imigrate/README.md

 Great, so instead I decided to use the most popular migration tool with embedded sql migration support.
 But that's when I hit the interface problem.
 You see, one of my projects uses a non-standard SQLite driver that doesn't conform to database/sql, while another project uses the standard driver.
 I checked a few libraries and though some looked very promising ([gloat](https://github.com/gsamokovarov/gloat)) by offering interfaces for migrations, they eventually relied on sql.Rows or another database struct.
 And that's when I decided to use my Saturday to create this simple library.

 But with increased flexibility comes an increased cost.
 This tool requires configuration through code.
 Remember, it's interface-driven which means the tool provides an interface while you provide the logic.
-Not to worry though, it's a fairly straight forward interface: allow the tool to Exec sql and Select an array of ids and it'll manage your migrations for you!
+Not to worry though, it's a fairly straight forward interface: allow the tool to `Exec` sql and `GetVersions` (return an array of ids) and it'll manage your migrations for you!
 A wholesome give and take.

 ## Usage